Counseling Degrees and Programs in Kentucky

 - 9 schools offer a degree in school counseling.1,2

-- Across 9 schools, 16 counseling programs are accredited by CACREP.2
+- Across 8 schools, 14 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Kentucky Counseling Schools and Programs

-We have compiled a table below to help you compare public and not-for-profit four-year colleges and universities in Kentucky that offer at least one counseling program in the five major practice areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-You can also compare schools by program type offered, graduation rate, and net price per year.
+We have compiled a table below to help you compare public and not-for-profit colleges and universities in Kentucky that offer at least one counseling program in the five major practice areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 Learn more about professional counseling licensure in Kentucky by reading our license requirements page.

 Schools in Kentucky with Counseling Degrees